 Social position is a key driver of alcohol-related harm

 Alcohol-related harm is unequally distributed across populations.
-Different social groups have different levels of exposure and/or vulnerability to factors that increase the risk of harm.
+Different social groups have different levels of exposure and/or vulnerability to factors that increase the risk of harm for the individual, their family, bystanders or the broader community.